 When you click the PfT button the menu appears.

 The image shows the simplest version of the menu, the one you get when there is just one email selected when you click the PfT button.
-In other situations the menu may include option settings that you may want to change before PfT loads and analyses the selected emails.

 If you do not move the mouse onto the menu it will disappear and it will disappear when you move the mouse off the menu.